labd/go-commercelayer-sdk/api/docs/POSTStripeGateways201ResponseDataAttributes.md

 `func (o *POSTStripeGateways201ResponseDataAttributes) UnsetPublishableKey()`

 UnsetPublishableKey ensures that no value is present for PublishableKey, not even an explicit nil
+### GetConnectedAccount

+`func (o *POSTStripeGateways201ResponseDataAttributes) GetConnectedAccount() interface{}`

+GetConnectedAccount returns the ConnectedAccount field if non-nil, zero value otherwise.

+### GetConnectedAccountOk

+`func (o *POSTStripeGateways201ResponseDataAttributes) GetConnectedAccountOk() (*interface{}, bool)`

+GetConnectedAccountOk returns a tuple with the ConnectedAccount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConnectedAccount

+`func (o *POSTStripeGateways201ResponseDataAttributes) SetConnectedAccount(v interface{})`

+SetConnectedAccount sets ConnectedAccount field to given value.

+### HasConnectedAccount

+`func (o *POSTStripeGateways201ResponseDataAttributes) HasConnectedAccount() bool`

+HasConnectedAccount returns a boolean if a field has been set.

+### SetConnectedAccountNil

+`func (o *POSTStripeGateways201ResponseDataAttributes) SetConnectedAccountNil(b bool)`

+ SetConnectedAccountNil sets the value for ConnectedAccount to be an explicit nil

+### UnsetConnectedAccount
+`func (o *POSTStripeGateways201ResponseDataAttributes) UnsetConnectedAccount()`

+UnsetConnectedAccount ensures that no value is present for ConnectedAccount, not even an explicit nil
 ### GetAutoPayments

 `func (o *POSTStripeGateways201ResponseDataAttributes) GetAutoPayments() interface{}`